Jesser4/reactv0/README.md

 I have no clue where I will take this I'm just learning as I go

-This site will end at a simple back and front end inventory system.
+This site is simply a back and front-end inventory system.
 You can filter the data and add/delete items to it.

 ## How to run:
-Open two terminals and change directory (cd) to the project file.
+Open two terminals and change the directory (cd) to the project file.

 run on the first terminal <json-server -p 3000 db.json>